 1. hoop earrings.
 They go with everything and aren’t too heavy.

-2. pearl necklace–I recommend one long and one short.
+2. pearl necklace (20″ is the most versatile).
 If you’re not into pearls, go for a chunky gold or silver necklace instead.

 3. long, multi-functional necklace

 7. right-hand ring

 You’ll want most of these pieces to be mixed metals for maximum versatility.
 If you are a Cool Color Code, go for silver.
 If you’re a Warm Color Code, go for gold.
 The other Color Codes can do silver or gold, a mix of gold and silver, or rose gold.
 Yay!

 Wondering what Color Code you are?
 Read more here.

 When your clothes and jewelry coordinate, accessorizing is so much easier.